Biographical Information

 She’s published several poetry collections, including Barbarians in the Kitchen (Antrim House Books, 2005) and The Unparalleled Beauty of a Crooked Line (Antrim House Books, 2012).

-Connors’ book, Toward the Hanging Tree: Poems of Salem Village depicts the depths to which the human spirit can descend, while exalting the courage and humanity of that spirit in the reactions of many to the Salem witch hunt of 1692.
+Her book Toward the Hanging Tree: Poems of Salem Village depicts the depths to which the human spirit can descend, while exalting the courage and humanity of that spirit in the reactions of many to the Salem witch hunt of 1692.

 Her work has appeared in many journals and anthologies, and numerous poetry awards have come her way, including, but not limited to, Atlanta Review’s International Poetry Competition Prize, National Federation of State Poetry Society's Founder's Prize, and Passager Journal's annual Poetry Prize.
 She was named “Poet of the Year” by the New England Association of Teachers of English.